chimera-linux/cports/Packaging.md

 <a id="categories"></a>
 ## Categories

-The Chimera packaging collection provides three categories in which templates can go.
+The Chimera packaging collection provides two categories in which templates can go.
 These currently are:

 * `main`
-* `contrib`
 * `user`

 Each category has its own repository that is named the same as the category.

-The `main` category contains software curated and supported by the distro.
+The `main` category contains packaging that is maintained and/or approved by committers and considered high quality.
+Most packaging in the distro goes here.
-In general, a system composed purely of `main` packages should be bootable, but may not contain all functionality required by users.
-Templates are evaluated for `main` based on various factors such as usefulness, quality of the software, licensing and others.
-Templates in `main` must not depend on templates in other categories.

-The `contrib` category is a second-tier repository with looser requirements.
-In general, software here is not required to have a fully working system, outside of special devices with special kernels and bootloaders.
-Templates here still undergo the same review process as changes in `main`.
-The templates may depend on any `main` templates.
-Binary packages are usually built.

-Finally, the `user` category is a multi-purpose place, primarily a user repo;
-only some templates may be receiving binary packages, and software marked `restricted` can go here (for things that are non-redistributable, or for things that are a public work in progress that may be tested but should not be packaged).
-Anything that is anyhow controversial must go here.
-In some cases, some templates may be moved into `contrib` later.
-Least stringent rules apply.
+The `user` category is a multi-purpose place; user-submitted templates go here, as well as things of limited usefulness, things with incomplete packaging, and `restricted` templates (typically things that are not redistributable and do not have binary packages built).
+In some cases, templates from here may be moved to `main` later.

 If you are a new contributor, your templates should usually go in `user`.
 An exception for this is when the template is a dependency of something in a stricter category, or when a committer determines that it should go in a stricter category (particularly for software that is useful to many people and likely to be well tested).
-Trusted contributors active in the community for a longer time may submit theirs in `contrib`.
+Trusted contributors active in the community for a longer time may submit theirs in `main`.
 Random leaf packages that contain shell scripts, themes, fonts, and so on should usually go in `user`.

 <a id="targets"></a>
-## Targets and Tiers
+## Targets

-Chimera target architecture support is tiered.
-The tiering affects whether software can get included in the repositories.

-Tier 1 targets must be supported by all software receiving binary packages, i.e. those in `main` and `contrib` section; software unsupported on any tier 1 architecture must stay in `user`, except in cases where it does not make sense (e.g. a UEFI bootloader would only apply to UEFI-capable archs).
-We try to make sure all `main` software has passing test suites on all tier 1 architectures, assuming the tests can be run and are not themselves broken.

-Tier 2 targets will receive packaging when possible.
-They must have a fully working `main`, but `contrib` packages may be missing in some cases.
-They are not required to fully pass tests in either category; tests are run but they may be disabled on per-template basis.

-Tier 3 is like tier 2, but it is not required to be complete in either `main` or `contrib`, and is not required to pass tests.
-Tests are still run for informational purposes, but their results are ignored (i.e. assuming a pass regardless of the actual outcome).
-Breakage in tier 3 targets does not block updating packages, and support is entirely on community basis.

-Tier 4 targets receive only `main` packages.
-All other targets receive all packages (`main`, `contrib`, `user`) as required or possible.

-There may also be untiered targets.
-Those have profiles but do not have any packages at the moment.
-It typically means this target is not ready to be supported, either by us or by software we rely on.
-Some untiered targets may be promoted at a later point.

-**Tier 1 targets:**

-* `ppc64le`
+Chimera comes with multiple target architectures, and they may be divided into roughly three categories:

+1) Well supported architectures with repos
+2) Worse supported architectures with repos
+3) Architectures without repos

+In the first case, there are complete official repositories backed by reasonable build infrastructure, and we take care to run unit tests and so on by default on such architectures.

+In the second case, we still provide repos, but unit tests may or may not be run or their failure may not be considered an error, not all packages may be available, and their testing may not be on the same level.

+In the third case, the architecture has a certain level of support in the packaging (i.e. there is a build profile, various templates and build styles account for it, etc.) but there are no repos and no official support.

+Current architectures with best support:

-* `aarch64`
+* `aarch64` (generic)
+* `ppc64le` (POWER8+)
-* `x86_64`
+* `x86_64` (generic)

-**Tier 2 targets:**

-* Currently none.

-**Tier 3 targets:**
+Other architectures with repositories:

-* `ppc64`
+* `ppc64` (ppc970+, unit tests only run for reference)
-* `riscv64`
+* `riscv64` (rv64gc, no LTO + unit tests not run)

-**Tier 4 targets:**

-* Currently none.

-**Untiered targets:**
+Other possible targets:

-* `armhf`
+* `armhf` (ARMv6 + VFP)
-* `armv7`
+* `armv7` (ARMv7 + VFP)
-* `ppc`
+* `ppc` (PowerPC 603+)

 <a id="quality_requirements"></a>
 ## Quality Requirements